kubernetes/enhancements/keps/sig-auth/apiserver_auth_to_webhooks.md

 ## Summary

-We want to provide a means of authenticating outgoing webhooks from the apiserver and its aggregates.
+We want to provide a simple means of authenticating outgoing webhooks from the apiserver and its aggregates.

 ## Motivation

-Outgoing webhooks from the apiserver such as the ones found in [dynamic admission control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers) and [dynamic audit](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/#dynamic-backend) suffer from a lack of authentication.
-The intention of this KEP is to provide a means for the receiving server to authenticate the apiserver and its aggregates.
+Outgoing webhooks from the apiserver such as the ones found in [dynamic admission control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers) and [dynamic audit](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/#dynamic-backend) suffer from a lack of easily configurable authentication.
+Currently, Dynamic Admission webhooks provide a mechanism for plugin authentication by a kubeconfig provisioned on the host.
+The intention of this KEP is to provide a simpler means for the receiving server to authenticate the apiserver and its aggregates using the [Authentication API](https://github.com/kubernetes/kubernetes/blob/master/pkg/apis/authentication/types.go).

 ### Goals
 * A simple means of authenticating apiserver clients.